pietgeursen/private-box-native/README.md

 Get cross building everything

-  - Ideas
 - use cargo make?
 Doesn't really solve how to do cross compile
-    - use cmake, called by cargo or cargo make?
-Depends if this would pick up the correct env vars from cross?
-    - give up on cross?
-    - do it all in rust?
-Might take a day?
-Would depend if I can add gcc attributes to like C can.
-      - use a crate that manages the dynamic loading.
+  - need to choose a target triple, say arm64
+  - sodium build happens first. gets called with the dockcross (linux-arm64)
+  - rust build happens with cross (aarch64-unknown-linux-gnu)
+  - binding build happens with dock cross (linux-arm64)